oubino/locpix_points/README.rst

 #.
 [Optional] If you would like to re-run training or evaluation of the model, please modify the "user" in metadata.json to be your user-name from wandb.

 #.
-[Optional] If you would like to re-run training of the model (this may slightly change results due to variability in model training), first delete or move the file in models/ folder (there must only be one model in the models folder), next run
+[Optional] If you would like to re-run training of the model (this may slightly change results due to variability in model training), first delete or move the file in models/ folder as the models folder needs to be empty
+Then run

     .. code-block:: shell

         bash scripts/train.sh

 #.
-[Optional] If you would like to re-run evaluation of the model (this may slightly change results due to variability in sampling from the point cloud), note as above there must be only one file in the models/ folder
+[Optional] If you would like to re-run evaluation of the model (this may slightly change results due to variability in sampling from the point cloud).
+Note there must be only one file in the models/ folder, which will be analysed.

     .. code-block:: shell